 A significant number of the components that go into our products are manufactured at our main facility and headquarters in Milwaukee, Wisconsin.
 This facility produces zinc die cast components, stampings and key blanks.
 Key finishing takes place at STRATTEC Componentes Automotrices in Juarez, Mexico along with assembly activities for ADAC-STRATTEC de Mexico.
-The majority of our assembly operations take place at STRATTEC de Mexico, also located in Juarez.
+The majority of our s and key blanks.
+Key STRATTEC rices in Juarez, Mexico tivities for ADAC-The majority of our ke place at STRATTEC de Mexico, also located in Juarez, Warehousing assembly operations take place at STRATTEC de Mexico, also located in Juarez.
 Warehousing and distribution of aftermarket product is accomplished at the Milwaukee facility.